- access control list (ACL)

-Any restriction or detail about a permission.
+IAM: Any restriction or detail about a permission.
 The condition is D in the statement "A has permission to do B to C where D applies."
-Conditions are always optional.

-The API that you use to create, configure, and manage Amazon CloudSearch domains.
+Amazon CloudSearch: The API call that you use to create, configure, and manage search domains.

 The method a service uses to achieve high availability.
 For example, it could involve replicating data across multiple servers in a data center.